Karumi/KataTODOApiClientIOS/README.md

 This APIClient is based on one class with name ``TODOAPIClient`` containing some methos to interact with the API.
 Using this class we can get all the tasks we have created before, get a task using the task id, add a new task, update a task or delete an already created task.

+The API client has been implemented using a networking framework named [BothamNetworking][bothamnetworking].
+Review the project documentation if needed.

 ## Tasks

 Your task as iOS Developer is to **write all the integration tests** needed to check if the API Client is working as it should.